Shoegazing in Project Kestrel, camera posture as interface

 Videogame

 Project Kestrel posed an unusual UX question: how does augmented reality work in a third-person videogame, and how is it different from a hologram?
 I explored that question through hands-on spatial prototyping, using a “Wanted” poster as a model for how information could be revealed in the world.
 The most useful discovery was simple.
-Looking down could reveal more.
+Look down to show more info.

 Early sketches exploring how public notices could become layered spatial information.